tv0ll/portainer-nextcloud/README.md

 * Change the Platform to Linux
 * Select Storage as the category
 * The Github Repo will be: https://github.com/tvollscw/portainer-nextcloud
-* The Compose File Path will depend on which one you are wanting to use.
+* The Compose File Path will be: docker-compose.yml
-* NGINX - docker-compose.yml
-* APACHE - apache-docker-compose.yml
 * Create the template, search for it in your App Template Index, select the new NextCloud Template, then within it you will have the option to Deploy the Stack.